-As you might suspect from its name, the Breville Dual Boiler is a dual boiler espresso machine.
+As you might suspect from its name, the Breville Dual Boiler has a dual boiler heating system.
 It has one boiler for steaming milk and a separate boiler for brewing coffee, and the temperature needed for steaming is much higher than that needed for brewing.
 This machine allows you to steam milk and extract espresso simultaneously by assigning each task to its boiler.
 You’ll be preparing drinks just like the professional barista at your local coffee shop – and producing cafe-quality results!

 Both boilers have their own PID temperature controllers.
-PIDs are a modern addition to espresso machines, providing far superior temperature control when compared with the pressure states found on older or cheaper espresso machines (1).
+PIDs are a modern addition to espresso makers, providing far superior temperature control when compared with the pressure states found on older or cheaper models (1).
 A PID allows you to set a temperature more accurately, maintaining that temperature with fewer fluctuations.